Fast Document Scanning With iPhone

 You are on the go and have to scan a document, but the scanner is at home – what do you do?
 We have two apps for you that solve this problem because you can easily scan documents with your iPhone.
 You just have to allow the access to your camera and you’re good to go.
 You can scan, crop and even edit the text in the scans.
 In our test, we compare a free app with a fee-based app.

 You can scan and digitalize documents, business cards and even handwritten notes with “camScanner”.

 The scanned documents are recognized and cropped automatically.
 If the cropped image isn’t right, you can edit it by yourself.
 In order to make oblique edges work, you have 9 points to move and to adjust it properly.

 If necessary, you can run your scanned document through the automatic text recognition (OCR) to digitalize the document.
 It doesn’t always work failure-free and most of the times you have to edit the text afterwards.

 In contrast to other free apps, you can use the OCR on every scanned document with camScanner.
-If you want to edit the text, you have to purchase the Pro version for $4.99 per month or an annual subscription for 49.99 (state: 6/28/2017).
+If you want to edit the text, you have to purchase the premium subscription for $4.99 per month or 49.99 per year (state: 6/25/2019).
 However, the free version gives you the possibility to test the OCR beforehand.

 The quality of the scanned documents and the scope of service are good for the free app.
 The automatic editing and the extra options for subsequent corrections provide a good result and the scan of the document is fast.